vranki/ExtPlane-Panel/README.md

 ![Screenshot](http://s23.postimg.org/8xhypdei3/extplane_panel_screenshot_v2.png)

-An external, networked cockpit panel for the X-Plane flight simulator.
+An external, networked cockpit panel for flight simulators supported by ExtPlane, such as X-Plane and FlightGear.

 License: GNU GPLv3

-It is possible to run this panel on the same computer or another computer on the network to display cockpit instruments from remote X-Plane.
+It is possible to run this panel on the same computer or another computer on the network to display cockpit instruments from remote ExtPlane.

 Almost all instruments are drawn using scalable vector graphics for perfect scaling and high resolutions.